MohammadrezaPourreza/Spider2/spider2-lite/README.md

 # Spider 2.0-Lite

-To meet with research interests in traditional Text2SQL settings, we also release a subset of Spider 2.0 called **Spider 2.0-Lite** which is more self-contained, to support faster development and evaluation.
+To align with research interests in **traditional Text2SQL settings**, we released Spider 2.0-Lite.
+This set is more self-contained, with well-prepared database metadata and documentation, making it a text-in, text-out task that supports faster development and evaluation.

 ## Folder